Understanding Real Estate Tax Law

 1. The price you paid for the property.

-2. For example, your costs associated with buying the property include application, appraisal, and home inspection fees.
+2. For example, the property costs include application, appraisal, and home inspection fees.

 3. The cost of significant improvements like roof replacement, room additions, heating upgrades, and more.

-The length of time you've held property also helps determine your tax calculation for real estate investments.
+The time you've held property also helps determine your tax calculation for real estate investments.
 For example, long-term investments typically receive more favorable treatment.
-Tax rates may range from zero to 20%, depending on income levels.
+Depending on income levels, tax rates may range from zero to 20%.
 A real estate tax lawyer can help manage your investments.

-However, short-term capital gains get taxed as ordinary income.
-In that case, federal tax rates may range from 10% to 37%, again based on your income.
+However, short-term capital gains are taxed as ordinary income.
+In that case, federal tax rates may range from 10% to 37%, depending on your income.
 In addition, if you incur a capital loss, you may be able to offset those losses against other income.

-Talk to your accountant or real estate tax lawyer to help determine your tax owed.
+Talk to your accountant or a real estate tax lawyer near you to help determine your tax owed.

 County Property Tax

-Your local government collects real estate taxes to pay for community projects and services such as emergency services, schools, and roads.
-Those taxes reflect the assessed value of your land and the buildings on it.
+Your local government collects real estate taxes for community projects and services such as emergency services, schools, and roads.
+Those taxes reflect the assessed value of your land and its buildings.

-Local authorities determine property taxes, which leads to varying costs based on your specific location.
+Local authorities determine property taxes, leading to varying costs based on your location.
 A property appraiser assesses your property to determine the appropriate property tax.

 If you're dissatisfied with that assessment, you can challenge it.
 Estimates show, for instance, that 30-60% of properties in the United States are over-assessed.
-Talk to your county assessor or your local real estate tax lawyer for details on how to challenge your assessment.
+Talk to your county assessor or local real estate tax lawyer for details on challenging your assessment.

 Transfer Tax

-Pennsylvania imposes a realty transfer tax at a rate of one percent based on the real estate value.
+Pennsylvania imposes a one-percent realty transfer tax based on the real estate value.
 In addition, the county where the property resides applies a tax.
 For example, Montgomery County's transfer tax is one percent.
 On the other hand, Philadelphia imposes a 3.278% transfer tax on the value of real estate transferred, one of the highest in the state.
 You can read more about the real estate transfer tax in Philadelphia here.

-Both grantor and grantee are jointly and severally liable for tax payment.
+Both the grantor and the grantee are jointly and severally liable for tax payments.
 The county recorder of deeds collects and remits the Commonwealth's one percent to the Department of Revenue.

 Some real estate transfers are exempt from the tax.
 For example, transfers among family members may be held exempt.
 It's essential to check with your real estate agent or tax lawyer to determine your property transfer tax.